JannikWibker/proseminar-kaslr/slides/kaslr-talk.md

 **Idea**:
 Page faults and access violations take different amounts of time depending on the status of the page

-Measure the clock cycles for memory accesses and infer wether it is:
+Measure the clock cycles for memory accesses and infer whether it is:
 - mapped / unmapped
 - executable / not executable